GSA/smartpay-training/code review.md

 It is important to approach a code review with the right frame of mind:

 * Expect to ask lots of questions, not as an interrogation, but as an ongoing conversation, taking place between the government and the vendor.
 * This is an Agile process and, as such, we treat the output of every sprint as a completed product.
-Security, accessibility, UX, tests, browser compatibility, etc. are not features, to be implemented in future sprints, but are things that we expect to be incorporated constantly, and completed at the end of each sprint.
+Security, accessibility, UX, tests, browser compatibility, etc. are not features to be implemented in future sprints, but are things that we expect to be incorporated constantly, and completed at the end of each sprint.
 * Remember that we are all learning together here.
 If you see something in the code that you don’t understand, it’s incumbent on you to say so.
-Maybe you know something that the developer doesn’t, maybe the developer knows something that you don’t, but they only way to find out is to ask.
+Maybe you know something that the developer doesn’t, maybe the developer knows something that you don’t, but the only way to find out is to ask.

 ## What we look for